lennyleadership/Devotional_Commentary_Bible/content.en/docs/Devotional_commentary_bible/106_Romans/Romans_08.md

 8:27 And he that searcheth the hearts knoweth what is the mind of the Spirit, because he maketh intercession for the saints according to the will of God.
 8:28 And we know that all things work together for good to them that love God, to them who are the called according to his purpose.
 8:29 For whom he did foreknow, he also did predestinate to be conformed to the image of his Son, that he might be the firstborn among many brethren.
-8:30 Moreover whom he did predestinate, them he also called: and whom he called, them he also justified: and whom he justified, them he also glorified.
+8:30 Moreover whom he did predestinate, them he also called: and whom he called, them he also justified: and whom he justified, them he also <a class = "red">glorified</a>.

 8:31 What shall we then say to these things?
 If God be for us, who can be against us?
 8:32 He that spared not his own Son, but delivered him up for us all, how shall he not with him also freely give us all things?